openlookeng/openLooKeng-installation/README.md

 Adding Node to Cluster
 ----------------------

-If you want to add node to make the cluster bigger,execute the below command:
+If you want to add node to make the cluster bigger, execute the command below:

 ```shell
 bash /opt/openlookeng/bin/add_cluster_node.sh -n